ikhedr/descriptionanalytics/README.md

-# callanalytics
+# Text Analytics

 This readme shows the output from the code, this a good description of how to mine text data and extract entities and predict.

-This code is just samples of how to mine.
+This code is just samples of how to mine text analytics.

 Output from code